News / Culture

 Perfect for making the most of your time in Paris, this practical and value-for-money pass gives you flexibility and choice!

-BUY A PARIS PASSLIB' SEINE
+👉 BUY A OFFICIAL PARIS CITY PASS SEINE

-Where are the other spaces of the Centre Pompidou moving to?
+🎯Where are the other spaces of the Centre Pompidou moving to?

 Designed by the Parisian agency PCA-STREAM Philippe Chiambaretta Architecte, the Centre Pompidou Francilien – Fabrique de l'art is a building with two parts.